 The board of directors and management of the Corporation believe that appropriate corporate governance practices are important for the effective management of the Corporation and value creation for its shareholders.
-Effective June 30, 2005, the Canadian Securities Administrators have adopted National Instrument 58-101Disclosure of corporate governance practices ("NI 58-101") and the associated National Policy 58-201 which require the Corporation to disclose its corporate governance practices.
+Effective June 30, 2005, the Canadian Securities Administrators have adopted National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101") and the associated National Policy 58-201 which require the Corporation to disclose its corporate governance practices.
 This information is set out below.
-Information regarding the Corporation's Audit Committee, required pursuant to Multilateral Instrument 52-110 ("MI 52-110") is set out under the heading "Audit Committee Information" in the Corporation's most recent Annual Information Form.
+Information regarding the Corporation's Audit Committee, required pursuant to Multilateral Instrument 52-110 Audit Committees ("MI 52-110"), is set out under the heading Audit Committee Information in the Corporation's most recent Annual Information Form.

-Corporate Governance Disclosure Requirement (1) Comments Board of Directors (a) Disclose the identity of directors who are independent.
-Of the current seven members of the board of directors of the Corporation (the "Board"), four directors are independent within the meaning of the definition included in section 1.4 of MI 52-110.
+Corporate Governance Disclosure Requirement (1) Comments 1.
+Board of Directors (a) Disclose the identity of directors who are independent.
+Of the current seven members of the board of directors of the Corporation (the " Board "), four directors are independent within the meaning of the definition included in section 1.4 of MI 52-110 on Audit Committee (" 52-110 ").
 They are Sylvain Dumoulin, Jean-Louis Chapdelaine, Peter Drutz and Alain Tremblay. (b) Disclose the identity of directors who are not independent, and describe the basis for that determination.
-The Board has determined, after reviewing the roles and relationships of each of the directors, that the following members of the Board are not independent: i) Marcel Bourassa is an officer (President and Chief Executive Officer ("CEO")) of the Corporation, ii) Jean-Marie Bourassa is an officer (Chief Financial Officer) of the Corporation and iii) Robert Berthiaume is an employee of a subsidiary of the Corporation.
-Therefore, these three members do not qualify as "independent" within the meaning of the Authority Disclosure Instrument. (c) Disclose whether or not a majority of the directors are independent.
+The Board has determined, after reviewing the roles and relationships of each of the directors, that the following members of the Board are not independent: Marcel Bourassa is an officer (President and Chief Executive Officer ("CEO")) of the Corporation, Jean-Marie Bourassa is an officer (Chief Financial Officer) of the Corporation, and Robert Berthiaume is an employee of a subsidiary of the Corporation.
+Therefore, these three members do not qualify as "independent" within the meaning of section 1.4 of MI 52-110. (c) Disclose whether or not a majority of the directors are independent.
 If a majority of directors are not independent, describe what the Board does to facilitate its exercise of independent judgment in carrying out its responsibilities.
 Four of the seven directors are independent from the Corporation.
-Therefore, a majority of the directors are independent. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a All directorships with other public entities for each of the nominees are set out in this Proxy Circular in the table under the heading "Election of Directors".
+Therefore, a majority of the directors are independent. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the All directorships with other public entities for each of the nominees are set out in this Proxy Circular in the table under the heading Election of Directors .